-If this was a logic class it would look something like this: X->Y=↑ P
+If this was a logic class it would look something like this: X –>Y=↑ P

 Sounds reasonable right?
 Well, hold your horses…

 Before fully diving into what’s wrong with this model, it’s important to fully understand it so that it doesn’t look like I’m creating a straw man argument.
-As with anything there isn’t one strict concept of the physiological model, but instead many slight variations covering the spectrum.
+As with anything, there isn’t one strict concept of the physiological model, but instead many slight variations covering the spectrum.
 I’d like to give an example of that and show the limits of a normal physiological model.

 Not meaning to pick on Dr. Jack Daniels, but his updates between his 1st and 2nd edition of the book Daniels’ Running Formula perfectly illustrate this.
 In his first edition, he outlined what have now become the classic zones used in many programs.
-What’s interesting, and what is typical of a strict physiological model system, is that in between these zones were what’s referred to as “no man’s land” training.
+What’s interesting, and what is typical of a strict physiological model system, is that in between these zones are what’s referred to as “no man’s land” training.

 (Thanks to the blog http://sisyphusrunning.blogspot.com/2011/08/no-mans-land.html for this)

-In his book he defines this no man’s land zones as:
+In his book, he defines this no man’s land zones as:

 “No man’s land of training.
 Training intensities that fall into ‘No man’s land,’ are either too easy or too hard to reap the benefits you want.
 You are not, as may sometimes be assumed, achieving the purpose of training the two systems on either side of the chosen intensity.
 What you are doing might be termed, “Quality-junk” training.
 At the least, it is training aimed at accomplishing an unidentifiable purpose.
 Always have a purpose for every training session; ask yourself the following questions: ‘What system do I hope to improve by doing this workout ‘and ‘What am I really trying to accomplish?”